History of Coventry City F.C.: 1946–1958: Post-war slump

 The return to third-tier football led to a dramatic decline in attendance at Highfield Road, with average gates dropping from 22,000 to 13,000.
 This placed a strain on the club's finances, and they were forced to sell winger Norman Lockhart to Aston Villa for £15,500.
 They finished in a reasonable sixth-place in their first season in the division but poor form returned in the 1953–54 campaign.
 With the club lying in the bottom half of the table, manager Harry Storer left in early November.
 According to the club he had resigned, but Storer himself described his departure as a sacking.
-The team was run by the board for a two months, after which Jack Fairbrother took over as manager.
+The team was run by the board for two months, after which Jack Fairbrother took over as manager.
 In April 1954 a new board was elected following a contentious annual general meeting.
 The new board was led by Erle Shanks and also featured Derrick Robins, who would later go on to become a highly influential figure in the club.
 Fairbrother signed some new players in the close season and the 1954–55 season started brightly with six wins in seven games, but they then failed to win in the following five.
 Fairbrother then left the club on 27 October, officially for health reasons – his wife had been killed in an accident earlier in the year and he had been under considerable stress.
 But newspaper reports at the time suggested that he may have been ousted by the board as a result of the club's recent downturn in form.

 In January 1955 the club announced that Jesse Carver was to be the new manager, a role he began in June of that year with George Raynor as his assistant.
 Carver had achieved success with several clubs in Italy, including Juventus, Torino, and Roma, and began life at Coventry with the goal of taking the club to Division One.
 There was huge anticipation and optimism amongst the supporters that summer and a crowd of almost 25,000 attended the opening game against Bournemourth.
 The first part of the season was mixed, with good results at home offset by a poor away record.
-Carver signed forward Ken McPherson and, following a five wins in a row, the club were challenging for promotion by the end of the year.
+Carver signed forward Ken McPherson and, following a five consecutive wins, the club were challenging for promotion by the end of the year.
 On 30 December, however, the board made a shock announcement that Carver was to leave the club.
 They cited health reasons for his departure, and chairman Shanks insisted at the press conference that he was not leaving to pursue opportunities overseas.
 But, within days, Carver announced that he was to become the new Lazio manager and it was later revealed that he had been unhappy in the Midlands and seeking a move back to Italy since September.
 Raynor took over as manager until the end of the season.